Quinten Hann: Professional career

-Hann fell to 18th in the world rankings before the commencement of the 2004/2005 season.
+Hann fell to 18th in the world rankings before the start of the 2004/2005 season.
 He reached the quarter finals of the 2004 World 8-Ball Championship and lost 6–9 to Darren Appleton.
 Hann withdrew from the 2005 Malta Cup due to a fractured finger.
 The 2005 World Championship saw Hann forced to play with a new cue after his original cue was lost after the China Open earlier that year.
 The original cue was eventually retrieved just before the World Championship but was damaged and unusable.
 He borrowed a friend's cue and decided against practising, and instead went out drinking.
 He played his first round match against Peter Ebdon hungover, and lost 2–10.
 Hann ended the season 22nd in the world rankings.

 Match-fixing allegations and resignation

 The day after his 2005 sex attack acquittal The Sun alleged that Hann agreed to lose his opening match against the 1997 world champion Ken Doherty at the China Open to one of its undercover reporters in return for £50,000.
 The story was held back to avoid prejudice in the outcome of Hann's trial.
 A hearing at the World Professional Billiards and Snooker Association (WPBSA) was convened after its panel was shown transcripts of video and audio footage of the meetings which took place between Hann and the undercover Sun journalists in March and April 2005.
 In September, he entered the Grand Prix tournament, before he withdrew one month later on medical grounds.
 Hann submitted a medical certificate and received a £3,000 prize fund from the WPBSA.
 Hann later failed to attend the first round of the UK Championship for undisclosed reasons.

 On 14 February 2006 he resigned from the WPBSA.
-Hann did not attend the hearing and was found guilty in absentia.
+Hann did not attend the hearing and was found guilty in his absence.
 The newspaper did not go through with any agreement, but by agreeing to lose the game Hann was in breach of rule 2.8, which states "a member shall not directly or indirectly solicit, attempt to solicit or accept any payment or any form of remuneration of benefit in exchange for influencing the outcome of any game of snooker or billiards."
 Hann was banned from snooker until 2014 and also fined £10,000.
-He commented on the ban imposed on him in an interview with the Daily Mirror in 2010, "I was just the perfect scapegoat for them.
+He commented on the ban in 2010, "I was just the perfect scapegoat for them.
 I was a foreigner, I'd pretty much given up snooker and so I was fair game for them."